usaamatahir/usaamatahir/README.md

 I am Usama Tahir from Pakistan.
 A JavaScript developer that focuses on front-end frameworks such as React, Gatsby and AWS cloud technologies for backend.
 I have more than a year of experience with React.
 I have a passion for Design systems and Serverless Technologies.
 To grow my skills I am currently focusing on building JAM Stack applications.
 I have also contributed in Open source to help people learn AWS CDK is the easiest way possible.

-Skills: HTML / CSS / REACT / JS / Gatsby / Styled component
+Skills: HTML / CSS / REACT / JS / Gatsby / Next.js / Styled component / TailwindCSS

 - 🔭 I’m currently working at panacloud
 - 🌱 I’m currently learning Cloud technologies